ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 ### `implements-rotate-to-fullscreen` (optional)

-Include the `mplements-rotate-to-fullscreen` attribute if the document inside the iframe implements rotate-to-fullscreen independently.
+Include the `implements-rotate-to-fullscreen` attribute if the document inside the iframe implements rotate-to-fullscreen independently.

 ### `referrerpolicy` (optional)